A steep (22%) paved road to Truskmore in Ireland

-Truskmore is a mountain pass at an elevation of 647m (2,123ft) above the sea level, located on the border of County Sligo and County Leitrim, in Ireland.
-It’s said to be one of the toughest climbs on the country, with some sections up to 22%.
+Truskmore is a mountain peak at an elevation of 647m (2,123ft) above the sea level, located on the boundary of Sligo and Leitrim counties of Ireland.
+It’s said to be one of the toughest climbs of the country, with some sections up to 22%.

 Is the road to Truskmore mountain in Ireland paved?